SpeculativeCoder/AdhocDocumentation/README.md

     ./refresh_certs.sh

-This will generate certs and copy them into c:/ThirdPerson/adhoc-web/certs
+This will generate these certs and copy them into `D:/ThirdPerson/adhoc-web/certs`:
+- thirdperson.cer
+- thirdperson.key
+- thirdperson-ca.cer

 This directory or its files should **never** be checked in to git (the directory is thus in the adhoc-web .gitignore to reduce the chance of accidental commit).

+The certs will also have been copied to `D:/git/ue-4.27-html5-es3/certs`

+Again, this directory or its files should **never** be checked in to git (the UnrealEngine .gitignore should already be ignoring by default but be sure you never accidentally add or check them in).

 ### Enable SSL in Unreal project and web project